tuckbarber/cacao-docs/README.md

 # Making changes

 Most information about file structure can be found on the Docusaurus site.
-This project uses minimal additional features, with no blog/users/i8n.
+This project uses minimal additional features, with no blog/users/i18n.

 ## Doc structure

 Any changes to the actual Documentation itself can be made in the `docs/` directory.
-The different sub-sections of the Cacao framework, Base, Components, and Utilities are were given `base-`/`comp-`/`util-` prefixes respectively in order to group them alphabetically and differentiate them.
+The different types of modules of the Cacao framework, Base, Components, and Utilities were given `base-`/`comp-`/`util-` prefixes respectively in order to group them alphabetically and differentiate them.
 This is was done because Docusaurus v1 does not yet support sub-directories in the documentation directory.

 Each file begins with a header, for example